Jalen Hurts pens letter calling for action over 'near-tragic' rail collapse at Washington – KION546

 ‘The safety of our fans and guests is of the utmost importance’

-The NFL released a statement on Tuesday saying that they “appreciate Jalen’s concerns and have been reviewing the incident with the Washington Football Team.”
+The NFL told CNN on Wednesday that “we appreciate Jalen’s concerns and have been reviewing the matter with the Washington Football Team to understand what occurred and to ensure it doesn’t happen again.”

 A statement released by the Washington Football Team on Sunday evening said that — to their knowledge — “everyone” involved had been offered medical evaluation and that they were looking into the incident.